-- The Moon is a resource-rich, readily accessible target for future United States human and robotic missions that will enable fundamental scientific advances impacting our understanding of the Solar System. - Numerous lunar missions from the United States and other countries (Chang'e-1/2/3, Kaguya, Chandrayaan-1, LRO, LADEE, GRAIL, ARTEMIS) have been flown since the publication of the 2007 NRC Report on the Scientific Context for the Exploration of the Moon, vividly demonstrating the international interest in lunar exploration.
-Each of these missions has produced significant advances in lunar science, uncovered new science questions, defined locations for future exploration, and collected sufficient data to enable safe landings across the lunar surface. - A decade of intensive lunar science research has led to substantial progress in many areas, but the concepts, goals, and priorities of the 2007 NRC Report remain relevant today and provide important context and a prioritized framework for advancing lunar and Solar System science. - A robust program of ongoing surface exploration missions with robots and humans is required to fully address the goals outlined in the 2007 NRC Report, and follow-up on new mission discoveries, with in situ investigations and/ or sample return.
+- The Moon is a resource-rich, readily accessible target for future United States human and robotic missions which will enable fundamental scientific advances impacting our understanding of the entire Solar System. - Numerous lunar missions from the United States and other countries (Chang'e-1/2/3, Kaguya, Chandrayaan-1, LRO, LADEE, GRAIL) have been flown since the publication of the 2007 NRC Report on the Scientific Context for the Exploration of the Moon, vividly demonstrating the international interest in lunar exploration.
+Each of these missions has produced significant advances in lunar science, uncovered new science questions, defined locations for future exploration, and collected sufficient data to enable safe landings across the lunar surface. - A robust program of ongoing surface exploration missions with robots and humans is required to fully address the goals outlined in the 2007 NRC Report, and follow-up on new mission discoveries, with in-situ investigations and/or sample return.